‘Destiny’ Guide For Crota’s End Raid Changes And New Challenge Modes

 The major change to the encounter is Crota will now spawn an Oversoul every time he regenerates his shield.
 This provides a little extra difficulty to the encounter as the Oversoul must be shot and destroyed before moving on.

-A couple of minor changes are an invisible wall was added to the ledge in front of the crystal chamber by Bungie.
+One minor change is an invisible wall that was added to the ledge in front of the crystal chamber by Bungie.
 This prevents players from standing in what was an unintended safe spot for most of the encounter.
 The other tweak is the Major Knights that spawn in the towers have been downgraded to regular “Red Bar” Knights.

 Challenge Mode